7D2DSDX/ValmodSDX/README.md

 The SDX Mod Helper downloaded the SDX mods, and updated the localization files, removing bad entries and adding references to which workstations are to be used for crafting.

-Xtrackickin's Zombie Enhancement was added as a 7D2D Patch, generated and applied with the 7D2D Mod Launcher adds a more versatile element.
+Xtrackicking's Zombie Enhancement was added as a 7D2D Patch, generated and applied with the 7D2D Mod Launcher adds a more versatile element.

 ==============================================================================================================================================================